 There are buttons to make minor edits like adding arrows or text, etc., and you can directly share the screenshot over social media or download it to your PC.

 A great Chrome extension for bloggers needs to create catchy headings to attract users and increase visibility.
 Headlinr extension helps you create catchy headings by just providing the keyword to the extension.

 The extension contains over a thousand catchy heading phrases where it automatically adjusts your provided keyword to make a new heading.
-Some of the headings may not make sense at all as it uses a fixed database of headings, but most of them do make sense, or at least give you an idea to create a good heading with some manual edits.
+Some of the headings may not make sense as it uses a fixed database of headings, but most do make sense, or at least give you an idea to create a good heading with some manual edits.

 Unfortunately, the free version only offers 30 headline ideas.
 You’ll have to upgrade to the Pro version to access all the headings.

 Explore more tools to generate blog topic ideas.

 A must-have extension for students needs to cite sources in multiple formats like APA, Chicago, etc. Cite This For Me makes the citation process a snap by automatically creating citations in the preferred style with just a click.

 You have to visit the web page you want to cite and click on the extension button.
 The extension will show APA, Chicago, Harward, and MLA as selectable styles.
 You can click on any of these styles to create a citation in that format.

 Left-clicking on the generated citation will fully highlight it; you can then copy and paste it into your document.
 The extension also has a premium version that lets you save your citations online, but the free version is enough to create citations.

 Writing requires tons of research, which means you’ll be opening dozens of tabs simultaneously.
 Opening too many tabs can heavily clutter the browser and also slow it down.
 OneTab can fix this problem by discarding all the opened tabs and creating a list of all the opened websites.